panta82/PaPy-Tools/README.md

 Create a new environment with the given name.
 All argument switches are passed along to `pyvenv`.
 If no name is provided, we will use the name of the current directory.

-If provided `env_name` differs from current directory, it is stored in a hidden local file `.papy`.
+If the provided `env_name` differs from current directory, it is stored in a hidden local file `.papy`.

 If you use [pyenv](https://github.com/yyuu/pyenv), you can also specify the python version to use.
-PaPy will also work with the usual shim.
+Equivalent to activating a pyenv shim and then running pyvenv on top of that.

 ### `pp-activate [env_name]`
 Activate an environment with the given name.
 If name is not provided, the environment is detected